 Choosing a data provider can be challenging as well and understanding AIS data and adding complementary data, like weather forecasts, ocean currents, and wind speed which deliver great benefits in terms of fuel efficiency, port selection, and routing.
 Layering various types of data together provides users with a complete picture of their maritime landscape, making decision making easier.
 Download our free e-book and read more about how our customers are achieving business goals using data and refining their operations in challenging markets.

 Additionally, Spire is launching solutions that improve on readily available technologies, like AIS data.
-Spire launched Dynamic AIS in 2020 to provide ship tracking data that outperforms traditional satellite and terrestrial AIS data.
+Spire launched Enhanced Satellite AIS to provide ship tracking data that outperforms traditional satellite and terrestrial AIS data.
 The solution provides seamless coverage of the world fleet even in high traffic zones and remote oceans that typically have gaps in AIS coverage resulting in lost ships for a period of time.